hobby-grade/Nintendo-Switch-Discord-Status/README.md

 # Nintendo Switch Discord Status
 A moderately okay solution to display what you're playing on Nintendo Switch using Rich Presence on Discord.
-Thanks to [Da532](https://github.com/Da532) for doing 99% of the work on this. ✌️
+Thanks to [Da532](https://github.com/Da532), [Nora](https://github.com/UnicorNora), and [karei](https://github.com/kareigu) for making huge contributions to this project. ✌️

 ## Introduction
 "Nintendo Switch Discord Status" is a somewhat competent fork of ['NS-RPC' (Nintendo Nintendo Switch Discord Status)](https://github.com/Da532/NS-RPC), an Electron app for Windows and macOS that allows Switch users to display the game they're currently playing as their Discord status with Rich Presence.

-*This was my first time ever using JavaScript and I'm not great at it.
-I'm open to hearing how to improve*

 ![Nintendo Switch Discord Status Screenshot](https://i.imgur.com/PkVVlgX.png)